Our indexes include entries for the spelling leake. In the period you have requested, we have the following 626 records (displaying 121 to 130):

 Masters and Apprentices

-(1717) Apprenticeship indentures and clerks' articles were subject to a 6d or 12d per pound stamp duty: the registers of the payments usually give the master's trade, address, and occupation, and the apprentice's father's name and address, as well as details of the date and length of the apprenticeship.
-1 January to 8 November 1717. | Sample scan, click to enlarge
+Apprenticeship indentures and clerks' articles were subject to a 6d or 12d per pound stamp duty: the registers of the payments usually give the master's trade, address, and occupation, and the apprentice's father's name and address, as well as details of the date and length of the apprenticeship.
+4 November to 31 December 1717.

 Masters and Apprentices